jbranchaud/til/vim/preventing-typos-with-abbreviations.md

 abbr funciton function
 ```

-By adding these to your vim configuration, whenever you type the misspelled
+By adding these (or others) to your vim configuration, whenever you type
-version, vim will know to instantly replace it with the correct version.
+the misspelled version, vim will know to instantly replace it with the
+correct version.
 This can be handy, but use it sparingly.